Table of Contents

 - Surgery on the wrong Site

 Negligence or lack of communication often results in the incorrect marking of the surgical site.
-This leads to surgery in the wrong site in the patient’s body.
+This leads to surgery at the wrong site in the patient’s body.

 - Wrongful amputation

 Wrongful amputation refers to the amputation of the wrong body part.
-Wrongful amputation is one of the common surgical errors that is presented for medical malpractice lawsuits.
+Wrongful amputation is one of the common surgical errors that is presented in medical malpractice lawsuits.

 - Causing damage to the healthy organs during surgery

-Incompetence and negligence often lead to damage of the healthy organs of the patient.
-A tiny slip of the scalpel may puncture the lungs or the kidney which may turn out to be lethal.
-Perforation of the bowel during a colonoscopy may result in sepsis thereby damaging the internal organs such as the lungs, kidneys, or liver.
+Incompetence and negligence often lead to damage to the healthy organs of the patient.
+A tiny slip of the scalpel may puncture the lungs or the kidney, which may turn out to be lethal.
+Perforation of the bowel during a colonoscopy may result in sepsis, thereby damaging internal organs such as the lungs, kidneys, or liver.